vuongducphuong/documentation/content/applications/productivity/calendar/google.rst

 Synchronize Google calendar with Odoo
 =====================================

-Synchronize Google Calendar with Odoo to see and manage meetings from both platforms (updates go in both directions).
+Synchronize Google Calendar with Leansoft to see and manage meetings from both platforms (updates go in both directions).
 This integration helps organize schedules, so a meeting is never missed.

 .. seealso::